UCF/UCF-Spotlights-Plugin/readme.md

 # UCF Promotions #

-Provides a shortcode, widget, functions, and default styles for displaying Promos.
+Provides a shortcode, functions, and default styles for displaying Promos.

 ## Description ##

-TODO
+Adds a new post type called Promotions that can be added to pages using a ucf-promo shortcode.
+Promotions may optionally contain a header, copy, link and featured images.

+The ucf-promo shortcode has two options:
+* title - the title of the promotion to be displayed
+* layout - one of three layouts are available
+    * vertical
+    * horizontal
+    * square

 ## Installation ##